 The Registrar's Office issues official transcripts, which bear the notation Official Transcript, the College seal, and the Registrar's signature.
 In response to written requests (which must be dated and signed by the student), the Registrar's Office will send transcripts to designated institutions or issue them to students in sealed envelopes (if the seal is broken, they will be considered invalid).
 Unofficial transcripts, bearing the notation Unofficial Transcript; not valid for transfer, are issued to students for their own use.
-There is no charge for the first official or unofficial transcript (for subsequent charges, see Tuition and Fees).
+There is no charge for the first official or unofficial transcript (for subsequent charges, see Tuition on page 53 and Fees on page 54).
 The Registrar's Office will not release transcripts or degrees for students whose accounts are in arrears.

-NEC recognizes students' right to examine their educational records and control access by others in accordance with the family education Rights and Privacy Act (FERPA), passed by the U.S. Congress in 1974.
+NEC recognizes students' right to examine their educational records and control access by others in accordance with the Family Education Rights and Privacy Act (FERPA), passed by the U.S. Congress in 1974.
 Copies of NEC's FERPA policy are available in the Registrar's Office.